StevenYeu/sdsc_interview_workshop/slides.md

 ### Tree vs Graph Search

-Main differecen between a tree and a graph search is whether we keep track of visited nodes.
+Main difference between a tree and a graph search is whether we keep track of visited nodes.

 In a graph search, keep track of visited nodes

 ### Note

-This structure can also be used to implement A\* or Dijkstra.
+This structure can also be used to implement A* or Dijkstra.
-Where we can use a proirity queue as the data structure.
+Where we can use a priority queue as the data structure.

-Also note that Dijkstra is a speical case of A\*, where the heureistic function is zero (h(x) = 0)
+Also note that Dijkstra is a special case of A*, where the heuristic function is zero (h(x) = 0)

 ---

 # Depth First Search

-- Goes down each branch as far as possible before backatracking.
+- Goes down each branch as far as possible before backtracking.
-- Impleted using recusrion or iteratively using a stack.
+- Imploded using recursion or iterative using a stack.
-- Usefully for find connected componets/disjoint sets in a graph
+- Usefully for find connected components/disjoint sets in a graph

 Following example is an iterative implementation using a stack.